andrewferlitsch/Gap/docs/specs/splitter_spec.md

 ###### Usage

-When used as a getter the property returns whether the language of the document, which may be either 'en' (English), 'sp' (Spanish) or 'fr' (French).
+When used as a getter the property returns whether the language of the document, which may be either 'en' (English), 'es' (Spanish) or 'fr' (French).

 #### 1.3.8  scanned